open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 Figure 20 shows a getManifests event that is used to request the manifests of all the services provided by a certain site.
 This is characterised by the following features:

 - The _to_ object does not contain a _speakerUri_ indicating that the manifests of all agents served by this site are wanted.
-- The _recommendedScope_ parameter has the 'internal' value meaning that only services provided by the target server are wanted.
+- The _recommendedScope_ parameter is omitted or set to 'internal' value meaning that only services provided by the target server are wanted.

-The returned manifest list will be expected to only contain manifests from the target server site.
+The returned manifest list will be expected to only contain manifests from the target server site - i.e. that have the same serviceUrl that the event is addressed to.
 It is at the discretion of the target server to decide how many manifests to return.

     {
       "ovon": {